Skin Allergy Overview

 Coming in contact with poison ivy, poison oak and poison sumac can also cause allergic contact dermatitis.
 The red, itchy rash is caused by an oily coating covering these plants.
 The allergic reaction can come from actually touching them, or by touching clothing, pets or even gardening tools that have come in contact with the oil.

 Hives are an inflammation of the skin triggered when the immune system releases histamine.
 This causes small blood vessels to leak, which leads to swelling in the skin.
 Swelling in deep layers of the skin is called angioedema.
 There are two kinds of urticaria, acute and chronic.
-Acute urticaria occurs after eating a particular food or coming in contact with a particular trigger.
-It can also be triggered by non-allergic causes such as heat or exercise, as well as medications, foods or insect bites.
+Acute urticaria occurs at times after eating a particular food or coming in contact with a particular trigger.
+It can also be triggered by non-allergic causes such as heat or exercise, as well as medications, foods, insect bites or infections.
 Chronic urticaria is rarely caused by specific triggers and so allergy tests are usually not helpful.
 Chronic urticaria can last for many months or years.
 Although they are often uncomfortable and sometimes painful, hives are not contagious.

 Angioedema is swelling in the deep layers of the skin.
 It is often seen together with urticaria (hives).
 Angioedema many times occurs in soft tissues such as the eyelids, mouth or genitals.
 Angioedema is called "acute" if the condition lasts only a short time such as minutes to hours.
 Acute angioedema is commonly caused by an allergic reaction to medications or foods.
 Chronic recurrent angioedema is when the condition returns over a long period of time.
 It typically does not have an identifiable cause.